hpcsheffield/2014-01-14-manchester/shell/README.md

 If you put an interactive program like an editor into the background, it'll effectively disappear.
 GNU Nano is a text editor which is both common and easy to use.
+Unfortunately, we don't have it on the Managed Desktop.
-Try it out: open it with `nano` and then exit with Ctrl-x.
+Try it out: open it with

+    nano

+and then exit with Ctrl-x.
+On the Managed Desktop, you can use vi for this example. vi is more common than nano, but much more confusing for new users:

+    vi

+You have to exit vi with `:q!`.

 Now run it in the background:

     nano &
+or

+    vi &

 Not so useful.
-You see the shell outputs nano's job number and also its process id.
+You see the shell outputs the editor's job number and also its process id.
 You can list the current running jobs with

     jobs